 Order your own blood tests.
 A simple blood drop can provide valuable insights into your body and help you understand how well you are managing your weight and overall wellness.
-Fitnescity will soon offer blood testing for prevention and weight loss; the tests measure your key wellness indicators, and at the same time offer personalized guidance on how to use the results.
+Fitnescity is now offering blood testing for prevention and weight loss; the tests measure your key wellness indicators, and at the same time offer personalized guidance on how to use the results.
 This includes individualized meal plans, lifestyle and exercise guidance.